Cloud Config API

 Regardless of which of these types of configs you have, it is recommended that you always fetch all the configs you need before you start configuring your system.
 This is because the user may deploy multiple different version of the config that may cause your components to get conflicting config values.
 A common pitfall is to treat dependent configs as independent, thereby causing inconsistency in your application when a config update for config A arrives before config B. The ConfigSubscriber was created to minimize the possibility of making this mistake, by ensuring that all of the configs comes from the same config reload.

-Tip: Setup your entire tree of configs in one thread to ensure consistency, and configure your system once all of the configs have arrived.
+Tip: Set up your entire tree of configs in one thread to ensure consistency, and configure your system once all of the configs have arrived.
 This also maps best to the ConfigSubscriber, since it is not thread safe.